individkid/sidegeo/README.md

   * --source takes sound file, microphone, or noise as volatile stock
   * --media binds Lua expression to evaluate when stock changes
   * --color takes plane subscript and decoration
-  * --graffiti takes plane subscript and stylus type and motions
+  * --canvas takes plane subscript and stylus type and motions
   * --bitmap takes plane subscript and texture specification
   * --saver takes plane subscript and timewheel value for colors
   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed
   * --action attaches Lua function to boundary to be activated by click
-  * --matrix takes transformation of display, ignored if not -F file
-  * --project takes slope and cutoff, ignored if not -F file
   * --configure pore, membrane, interpolate, texture, rate
   * --inject specifies command line option to inject
   * --menu changes to menu item to inject to console
   * --bind binds Lua function to function key in console
-  * --jump causes playback to go to location in file
-  * --branch takes file and start stop locations for include
-  * --start goes to a new polytope with optional name for going back
   * --yield allow other files and command line options to proceed
-  * --delay takes duration for interpolation with next delay
-  * --import takes module name or file path to import for subsequent calls
-  * --call takes Lua function of source to replace destination
+  * --call takes Lua function and arguments to start

 The constants set by --configure change behaviors by degree.